tripptuttle/web/content/authors/ttuttle/_index.md

 ---

-My research is in Human-AI Interaction.
+I study Human-AI Interaction (HAII).
 I am particularly interested in the opaque, sociotechnical infrastructures that undergird intelligent systems – particularly web search.
 I am generously supported in my studies by a <a href="https://gradschool.unc.edu/funding/gradschool/royster/">Caroline H. and Thomas S. Royster Fellowship</a>.

+In addition to my research, I am currently working on the <a href="https://ncpfastnetwork.com">
-Currently, I work with the <a href="https://ncpfastnetwork.com">NC PFAS Testing Network</a> Data Science team at <a href="https://renci.org">RENCI</a>.
+NC PFAS Testing Network</a>, developing a data management portal with the Data Science team at
+<a href="https://renci.org">RENCI</a>.
 Prior to graduate school, I was UNC’s Fulbright Program Adviser and global program manager at the <a href="https://cgi.unc.edu">UNC Center for Global Initiatives</a>.